BEHIND THE BREAKUP: COMMUNICATION AND WHY CLIENTS REALLY SEEK OUT ANOTHER ACCOUNTANT

 When it comes to language, it can seem that in line with the well-known comparison, clients are from Mars and account ants are from Venus.
 The processes and vocabulary that are commonplace to you are often alien to them.
 Part of your goal should be to break down accountant-speak in a manner that is understandable for ordinary folks.
 This creates transparency, so they know better what you are doing and what you are charging them for.

-Possible solutions: Build a web site that clearly lists your costs and explains your services.
-You can also post blogs or videos there in which you thoroughly explain more complex elements, like audits, filing an extension, or the latest tax laws, so that clients understand and better appreciate what you do. + website are fast and simple don’t need to cost thousands anymore and they can service you client needs
+Possible solutions: Build a website that clearly lists your costs and explains your services.
+You can also post blogs or videos there in which you thoroughly explain more complex elements, like audits, filing an extension, or the latest tax laws, so that clients understand and better appreciate what you do.

 Make Them Feel Special